2JJ1/npm-phrase-blacklist/README.md

 //defaults to false

 clearDuplicates : object
-//Removes duplicate characters from the text
+//Removes duplicate characters from the text.
+Does a layered check using the converted text.
 //defaults to {fromEachWord: true}

 translateMaskChars : boolean